 Want 2 more EXTRA steps?
-Our awesome cheat sheet will have you dominating in hours and is the perfect complement to this post.
+Our awesome cheat sheet will have you dominating video SEO in hours and is the perfect complement to this post.

-We’ve created this 3 step formula that you can follow to easily rank your video for top keywords.
-Follow the formula and double your traffic.
+We’ve created this 3-step formula to follow so you can easily rank your video for top keywords.
+Follow the formula and double your traffic, simple as that!

 We’ve listed the most popular types of keywords that typically have video results.
 Don’t feel limited to just this list, but it’s a great place to start.